pjehan/wp-plugin-owlcarousel/readme.txt

 == Installation ==
 Extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from the plugins page.

+== Frequently Asked Questions ==

+= How can I add a link on Owl Carousel slide? =

+Paste the link in the "Owl Carousel URL" field when you choose the slide picture.

 == Screenshots ==

 1. Front screenshot
 2. Admin screenshot

 == Changelog ==

+= 0.5 =
+* Fix JS error (jQuery selector)
+* Fix database connection for version update
+* Add new feature: URL link for each slide

 = 0.4.4 =
 * Fix admin errors due to js enqueue